observatorycontrolsystem/science-archive/README.md

 This project can be configured to use just a single database, or queries can be routed to separate endpoints of a database cluster such that read operations are routed to replicas and write operations are routed to the main writer database.

 The `FileStore` and `DataFile` format are configured using the environment variables specified in the OCS [Archive library](https://github.com/observatorycontrolsystem/ocs_archive/), so please look over those first and set them properly.
-These environment variable values must match those used in the OCS [Ingester library](https://github.com/observatorycontrolsystem/ingester) to upload and ingest dat products.
+Specifically, the `FILESTORE_TYPE` environment variable must be set for your FileStore backend, since it defaults to `dummy` which stores no data.
+The header mapping environment variables should also be set to map to the correct keys in your data products as well.
+These environment variable values must match those used in the OCS [Ingester library](https://github.com/observatorycontrolsystem/ingester) to upload and ingest data products.
 For more information on how to customize your OCS Science Archive, please review the [data flow documentation](https://observatorycontrolsystem.github.io/integration/data_flow/).

 This project is configured using environment variables.